 Tackle and Equipment

 I use four different rod lengths and actions.
-But two of them really stand out as all around rods.
-My number one choice is a 7-foot 3-inch pitchin rod.
-It is the perfect in between length and action to do all of the casting techniques mentioned.
-It has a 80/20 ratio.
+But two of them stand out as all-around rods.
+My number one choice is a 7-foot 3-inch pitching rod.
+It is the perfect in-between length and action to do all of the casting techniques mentioned.
+It has an 80/20 ratio.
 My second choice is a 7-foot SLT.
 This rod has a 70/30 ratio.

-I also use a straight flipping stick (7-foot 6-inch) and a smaller pitchin rod (6-foot 6-inch) on special occasions.
-In reels I need a reel that is slim and compact and fits in my palm nicely.
+I also use a straight flipping stick (7-foot 6-inch) and a smaller pitching rod (6-foot 6-inch) on special occasions.
+In reels, I need a slim and compact reel that fits my palm nicely.
 I want the reel to disappear in my hand.
-I also need a reel that has a super fast ratio and quality anti-reverse.
+I also need a reel with a super-fast ratio and quality anti-reverse.
 I use at least a 7 to 1 gear ratio.

 My number one line concern is the type of cover I'm fishing around.
-75 percent of the time I'll use 17 pound in clear.
-If the cover is extremely thick I'll step up to 20.
-For cover that is dangerous (barnacles, sharp metal, zebra muscles) I'll use fluorocarbon in 17 or 20.
-In sparser cover I'll step down to 14 pound fluorocarbon in clear.
-Use clear line because visual line detection is such an important part of the strike.
+Seventy-five percent of the time, I'll use 17 pound in clear.
+If the cover is extremely thick, I'll step up to 20.
+For dangerous cover (barnacles, sharp metal, zebra muscles), I'll use fluorocarbon in 17 or 20.
+In sparser cover, I'll step down to 14-pound fluorocarbon in clear.
+Use clear line because visual line detection is an integral part of the strike.